Clement-Jean/clement-jean.github.io/_posts/2023-03-09-protein_parser_part_1.md

 categories: [Protocol Buffers, Go]
 ---

 In this article we are going to finally get to building the Parser.
 We are going to start parsing syntax, package and import statements, and we are going to see how to represent our serializable AST.
-Hope you are reasy for this, it's gonna be fun!
+Hope you are ready for this, it's gonna be fun!

 ## Boilerplate